CyberFlameGO/website/posts/2021-08-worldql-scalable-minecraft.md

 ## Part 2: Synchronizing blocks and the world

-This uses WorldQL Records, a data structure intended for permanent world alterations.
-In Mammoth, no single Minecraft server is responsible for storing even part of the world.
+Mammoth tracks the authoritative version of the Minecraft world using WorldQL Records, a data structure designed for permanent world alterations.
+In Mammoth, no single Minecraft server is responsible for storing the world.
 All block changes from the base seed are centrally stored in WorldQL.
 These changes are indexed by chunk coordinate and time, so a Minecraft server can request only the updates it needs since it last synced a chunk.

 Here's a video demonstrating real-time block synchronization between two servers.
 Complexities such as sign edits, compound blocks (like beds and doors) and nether portal creation all work properly.